Scranton Fire Department

 The Scranton Fire Department (also known as the City of Scranton Bureau of Fire, SFD, Scranton Fire, and Station 50) provides fire protection, rescue services, hazardous materials mitigation, to the City of Scranton, Pennsylvania.
 The department used volunteer fire companies throughout its history and was established as a career fire department on May 4, 1901.
 The city maintained a combination of paid and volunteer firefighters from 1901 to 1907 when a full time department was established.
 The Scranton Fire Department remains a full-time all career department today, with a total of about 142 professional firefighters and fire officers protecting the City of Scranton.
+Today, the Scranton Fire Department is the largest fire department in the Wyoming Valley and Northeastern Pennsylvania.

 History

 The City of Scranton utilized numerous volunteer fire companies from 1866 (The year Scranton incorporated as a city) onward until the local government formally enacted an ordinance authorizing a paid bureau of fire in 1901.
 On May 4, 1901, the City of Scranton Bureau of Fire was established.
 This, however, did not remove volunteers from the City's fire responses, as the department continued to utilize volunteers in a paid/volunteer combination system until 1907.

-During a Typhoid epidemic in 1906, the Health Bureau was concerned noise from audible fire sirens used to alert volunteers would disturb patients.
+During a Typhoid epidemic in 1906, the Health Bureau was concerned about noise from audible fire sirens used to alert volunteers would disturb patients.
 In response to this, the Bureau of Fire added 25 permanent firefighters to its roster bolstering its paid staff and lessening the need for these audible fire siren systems.

 In 1911, the Bureau of Fire purchased its first motorized fire apparatus, a Chief's car.
 More apparatus would be motorized going forward until horse-drawn firefighting vehicles were phased out completely in 1923.